 - 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: check temperature daily. - 3.
-Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, nausea and vomiting, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Judges and court staff will be required to wear face coverings when appropriate, practice social distancing, and practice appropriate hygiene recommendations at all time.
+Judge and Court Staff Monitoring Requirements: Temperatures will be checked upon entering the building for the day. - 3.
+Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
+Judges and court staff will be required to wear face coverings, practice social distancing, and practice appropriate hygiene recommendations at all time. - 5.
+Protective Measures: Court staff in the customer service lobby are separated from the public by ballistic glass.
+For their workstations, staff have been provided hand sanitizer, sanitizing wipes, gloves, and masks.
+Hand sanitizer, tissues, social distancing signs and floor markers have been placed in the lobby for customers.
+Signs have been placed on the building doors explaining alternate ways to resolve a citation to reduce in-person contact.
+Information has been posted on the City of Round Rock website.
+City facilities will be cleaned and disinfected daily, and high-touch points will be wiped down throughout the day, with chemicals that are EPA and CDC certified to kill the Coronavirus.
+Hand sanitizer dispensers are placed throughout the building and common areas.